alphagov/govuk-import-export-prototype/guidance/moving-scotch-whisky-out-of-scotland.markdown

 ##Single malt whisky

-Single malt Scotch whisky must not be bottled, or re-bottled, outside Scotland.
+You must not bottle (or re-bottle) single malt Scotch whisky outside Scotland.

 The bottle must be: